Jindouz/project_CityLibrary/README.md

     cd backend
     python app.py
     The application will be accessible at http://127.0.0.1:5000 as default. (or whichever address your Flask runs on)

+    The default page "index.html" will redirect the user to the login page to login/register first before allowing access.
     ```